chickensoft-games/godot_3_game/README.md

 On Linux, edit your `.zshrc`, `.bash_profile`, or `.bashrc` accordingly.

 On Windows, you can [create environment variables in the Windows Settings][windows-env].
+For the best experience, we recommend installing [Git][git-win] on Windows.
+Besides being the *de facto* version control system, it provides an easy to use bash environment for Windows known as "git bash."
+All of the shell commands used by Chickensoft are bash commands, so we recommend using bash as your default terminal profile.
+This template automatically enables the git bash terminal profile inside VSCode on Windows (see below).

 ```sh
 # Replace with the correct path on your system